grannycart/bbq-bicycle/notes/notes-and-todos.md

 	* 10 minutes to read 2000 words
 * Logo: a person riding a steel bike with a basket and a saddlebag and 1-1 gear uphill
 * Put a short paragraph at the top (of every entry?)
 That explains the idea and links to the TOC.
 And brands the concept.
+* A guide to take you from not riding a bicycle to being comfortable and confident enough to ride a bicycle around in a city while you daydream
+    * (Think of Steve)

 ## Promotion
 * BBQ Bicycle (not barbeque bicycle) because you can do backronyms: